-Finding the best CrossFit shirts that can keep up with the versatile and physical challenges that come with CrossFit can be difficult.
-So, we have decided to sort through the top-rated brands to find the best CrossFit shirts currently available.
+Finding a great shirt that will keep up with the versatile challenges that come with CrossFit can be difficult.
+So, we have sorted through the top-rated brands to find the best CrossFit shirts available.

-Here you will find shirts with the best fit, flexibility, breathability, and moisture-wicking ability—to keep you cool and comfortable, no matter what your WOD throws your way.
+Here you will find shirts that all have great fit, flexibility, breathability, and style to keep you cool and comfortable, no matter what your WOD throws your way.

 - Under Armour Raid

 - Under Armour Twist Tech V-Neck

 - Nike Women's Dry Performance Athletic Training Tank

 - Nike Women's Pro Cool Training Tank Top

 - Under Armour Short Sleeve Tech